University Investments and Endowment Funds

 |October – December||December 31||December 31||March 31|

-Withdrawals may only be made from Quasi Endowment Funds based upon University policy, generally after a five year investment period or lock-up.
-Withdrawals must satisfy any restrictions that may have been placed on the fund’s use by either donor or the department.
+To protect endowment principal in the event of a prolonged market downturn, distributions are limited to 5.3 percent of the current market value of UEF shares.
+The limit on endowment distributions will be applied using the current one-quarter lagged market value of UEF shares.
+Withdrawals True Endowment Funds cannot be withdrawn.
+Withdrawals may be made from Quasi-Endowment Funds based upon university policy, generally after a five-year investment period.
+Withdrawals must satisfy any restrictions that may have been placed on the fund’s use by either the donor or the department.
 Generally, the amount available for withdrawal is calculated as follows:

-Withdrawals are completed at the beginning of each quarter.
-These dates are April 1st, July 1st, October 1st and January 1st.
-All withdrawals will be processed at the preceding quarter’s share value at the time of the withdrawal.
-All requests must be received by Financial Operations at least one month prior to the end of the quarter.
-Please refer to the chart below for more clarification.
+Withdrawals are completed at the beginning of each quarter (April 1, July 1, October 1 and January 1), processed at the preceding quarter’s share value at the time of the withdrawal.
+All requests for withdrawal must be received by Financial Operations at least one month prior to the end of the quarter, through submission of a Quasi-Endowment Withdrawal Form.
+The chart below summarizes this process:

 |December – February||April 1||March 31||March 31|